Web Analytics Made Easy - Statcounter

 • West African Piassava Palm - Raphia vinifera is also called Bamboo Palm and West African Bass Fibre Palm.
 What's unique is its oil has "mind-numbing" effects on fish.

-• Bismarck Palm - Bismarckia nobilis is easy-going, sun-loving, & tall.
-Grows about 60 feet.
-The waxy bluish-green palm fronds are massive.
+• Bismarck Palm - Bismarckia nobilis is easy-going, sun-loving, & 60ft/18m tall.
+With massive waxy bluish-green palm fronds are massive.

 • Hurricane Palm - Dictyosperma album gets to 30 feet tall.
 Nice looking.
 Nicknamed because of resistant reputation to storm winds.
 But hot drying winds really irritate it!
 Even burning the leaves.